 Travel via Aarschot if you're

-Festival tickets are not valid as train tickets.
-However, each festival ticket entitles you to 1 free and personal e-train ticket for a return journey in 2nd class from the Belgian train station of your choice to Rock Werchter and your campsite.
-The ticket will allow you to travel to the SNCB stations of Leuven and Aarschot.
-Transfers with extra buses of De Lijn are included.
+Your festival ticket itself is not a valid train ticket.
+Each festival ticket entitles you to 1 free and personal train ticket for a return journey in 2nd class from the Belgian train station of your choice to Rock Werchter and your campsite.
+The ticket allows you to travel to the train station of Leuven or Aarschot.
+Transfers by extra bus of De Lijn are included.

 The De Lijn bus company runs a shuttle service between the Leuven and Aarschot railway stations and the festival site.
-The stop for the bus coming from Leuven is located in zone A. The bus arriving from Aarschot halts in zone C. The festival site is located within walking distance of both stops.
+The stop for the bus arriving from Leuven is located in zone A. The bus arriving from Aarschot halts in zone C. The festival site is located within walking distance of both stops.
 A single ride takes about 15 minutes.

 The festival is setting up three bicycle parks within walking distance of the festival:

 Cycle parking is free of charge.
 The cycle parks will be under constant surveillance.
-In both cycle parks, a (limited) number of spaces will be provided for mopeds.
-We will also be providing a cycle repair point at the cycle parks.
+In the cycle parks, a (limited) number of spaces will be provided for mopeds.
+A cycle repair point will be provided at the cycle parks.
 For a small fee, you can have a punctured tyre or broken brake cable repaired.